imtiajahammad/TypeScriptDemo/README.md

       - can not add/remove element from DOM but can modify element from DOM
   - Built-in Directives

 # Pipes
   - Introduction
     - Pipes are used for data transformation
     - Pipes do not change actual object
     - Build-in Pipes
     - DatePipe
     - UpperCasePipe
     - LowerCasePipe
     - CurrencyPipe
     - DecimalPipe[3 types][how many numbers after decimal 1.1-1][pass local]
     - PercentPipe
     - JsonPipe[to only use in debugging purposes]
     - SlicePipe[x:y=starts from x:go till to y without y][general us of slice is for pagination, but recommended not to use]
     - AsyncPipe

 # bootstrap
   - `npm i bootstrap` to install bootstrap
   - go to node_modules and find bootstrap=>boostrap.min.css=>copy related path
   - go to styles.scss and add the bootstrap path

   - OR go to the angular.json file and find the `styles` portion and add the path here `node_modules/bootstrap/dist/css/bootstrap.min.css`

+# LifeCycle Hooks 4.45.15
+  - Component instance has lifecycle hooks which can help you to hook into different events on Components
+  - Lifecycle ends when component is destroyed
+    - ngOnChanges
+    - ngOnInit
+    - ndDoCheck
+    - ngAfterContentInit
+    - ngAfterContentChecked
+    - ngAfterViewInit
+    - ngAfterViewChecked
+    - ngOnDestroy